Cara Lockwood

-Cara Tanamachi, better known as Cara Lockwood, is a bestselling American novelist from Mesquite, Texas.
+Cara Tanamachi, better known as Cara Lockwood, is an American novelist from Mesquite, Texas.

 Career

 Tanamachi's novels identify primarily with the romance and chick lit genres.
 As Cara Lockwood, her most successful book was I Do (But I Don't), which was a USA Today bestseller and was made into a Lifetime Original Movie of the same name starring Denise Richards and Dean Cain.

 Tanamachi also wrote the Bard Academy teen series, updating her favorite classics.
 Titles include Wuthering High, Scarlet Letterman, and Moby Clique.

 Personal life

 Tanamachi graduated from Mesquite High School in Texas and from the University of Pennsylvania, where she majored in English studies.

 Tanamachi wrote most of her novels using her husband's surname, Lockwood, and began writing under her maiden name after her divorce.
 She has two children from her first marriage and three stepchildren from her second.